Scarther/Scrip/Quick Reference Guides/BYOB_Tutorial.md

 * **Install a VM of Linux**
 * **Ensure that you have python and docker installed**
 * *The script will not run unless you have python and docker installed*
-* **Install docker using '''sudo apt-get install docker.io -y'''
+* **Install docker using
+  '''
+  sudo apt-get install docker.io -y
+  '''